-The Autism Certificate Program is available on the SCSU campus.
+The Autism graduate certificate program is available on the SCSU campus.
 Parking is available on-campus with a permit.

-The purpose of the Autism Certificate Program is to provide advanced, specialized training for individuals who work with early childhood children through high school students with autism spectrum disorders.
+The purpose of the Autism graduate certificate program is to provide advanced, specialized training for individuals who work with early childhood children through high school students with autism spectrum disorders.
 Although this program does not lead to licensure, it enhances the knowledge and skills of undergraduate or graduate students who are employed in public school and clinical settings.

-The Autism Certificate Program is offered through the Department of Communication Sciences and Disorders, and Counseling and Community Psychology in the School of Health and Human Services and the Department of Special Education in the School of Education.
+The Autism graduate certificate program is offered through the Department of Communication Sciences and Disorders, and Counseling and Community Psychology in the School of Health and Human Services and the Department of Special Education in the School of Education.

 The autism certificate does not lead to eligibility for licensure.
-Teachers and others interested in pursuing licensure should see information on the ASD Teacher Preparation Program.
+Teachers and others interested in pursuing licensure should see information on the Autism Spectrum Disorders Graduate Certificate Program.